 Hudson Tunnel Project, New Jersey and New York

-The Project is intended to preserve the current functionality of the Northeast Corridor’s (NEC) Hudson River rail crossing between New Jersey and New York and strengthen the resilience of the NEC.
-The Project would consist of construction of a new rail tunnel under the Hudson River, including railroad infrastructure in New Jersey and New York connecting the new rail tunnel to the existing NEC, and rehabilitation of the existing NEC tunnel beneath the Hudson River.
+The Hudson Tunnel Project (the Project) is intended to preserve the current functionality of the Northeast Corridor’s (NEC) Hudson River rail crossing between New Jersey and New York and strengthen the resilience of the NEC.
+The Project consists of construction of a new rail tunnel under the Hudson River, including railroad infrastructure in New Jersey and New York connecting the new rail tunnel to the existing NEC, and rehabilitation of the existing NEC tunnel beneath the Hudson River.

 The existing NEC rail tunnel beneath the Hudson River is known as the North River Tunnel.
 This tunnel is used by Amtrak for intercity passenger rail service and by NJ TRANSIT for commuter rail service.
 The tunnel has two separate tubes, each accommodating a single track for electrically powered trains, and extends approximately 2.5 miles from the tunnel portal in North Bergen, NJ, to Penn Station, New York, NY.

 Superstorm Sandy in October 2012 damaged the North River Tunnel, and today the tunnel remains compromised.
 The North River Tunnel is currently safe for use by Amtrak and NJ TRANSIT trains traveling between New Jersey and New York City and beyond.
-However, it is in poor condition as a result of storm damage and has required emergency maintenance that disrupts service for hundreds of thousands of rail passengers throughout the region.
-Despite the ongoing maintenance, the damage caused by the storm continues to degrade systems in the tunnel and can only be addressed through a comprehensive reconstruction of the tunnel.
+However, it is in poor condition as a result of storm damage and requires regular and, occasionally, emergency maintenance that disrupts service for hundreds of thousands of rail passengers throughout the region.
+Despite the ongoing maintenance, the tunnel’s systems continue to degrade and can only be addressed through a comprehensive rehabilitation of the tunnel.

-For more information about the Project, scoping period, and other project documents, please visit the NJ TRANSIT project website at www.hudsontunnelproject.com.
+For more information about the Project, please visit the project website.